• Skip to primary navigation

 A fork and plate with a slice of chicken tater tot casserole on it.

-FAQs for this Chicken Tater Tot Casserole
+Chicken Tater Tot Casserole FAQs

 Is tater tot casserole a Midwest thing?